Nazeeefa/NanoSwe/README.md

 - [Long-Read Data Analysis Tutorial](https://timkahlke.github.io/LongRead_tutorials/)

 ## Citation
 If you plan to use repository as a guide, simply and kindly mention the link https://github.com/Nazeeefa/NanoSwe for acknowledgment.
-Also, you can cite our [publication](https://doi.org/10.3390/genes11121444) as shown below.
+To cite our [publication](https://doi.org/10.3390/genes11121444), you can cite it as as shown below otherwise [visit citeas.org to choose a different format](https://citeas.org/cite/doi.org/10.3390/genes11121444).
 Thank you.

 > #### AMA Style
 > Fatima N, Petri A, Gyllensten U, Feuk L, Ameur A. Evaluation of Single-Molecule Sequencing Technologies for Structural Variant Detection in Two Swedish Human Genomes.
 Genes.
 2020; 11(12):1444.